 - You are planning a cruise

 The Transportation Safety Administration considers its security scanners safe for all travelers, including pregnant women.
 However, you can request an alternative screening by a female agent if you prefer.
 Whether travelling by car or plane, you should stretch your legs by walking every couple of hours to avoid blood clots.
-Wear your seatbelt, by placing it low on your hip bones, below your “baby bump.”
+You can also wear compression socks to help with blood flow in your legs.
+Wear your seatbelt by placing it low on your hip bones, below your “baby bump.”
 Check with us if you believe you would travel more comfortably with anti-nausea medication.

 Whether you are among the holiday crowds at the mall or at a big family gathering with lots of sniffling little nieces and nephews, you will inevitably be exposed to more contagious illnesses over the holidays.
-Pregnant women face a greater risk of serious complications from the flu, so BE SURE TO GET YOUR FLU SHOT!
-The holiday gathering is also an excellent time to remind your family members to make sure their pertussis (whooping cough) vaccination is up-to-date if they plan to have contact with your newborn.
-It takes a couple weeks after the shot for either of these vaccines to provide protection, so sooner is better!
-Click here to read more about whooping cough vaccination.
+Pregnant women face a greater risk of serious complications from the flu and Covid-19, so be sure to get the immunizations your doctor recommends.
+The holiday gathering is also an excellent time to remind your family members to make sure their flu shot, COVID, and pertussis (whooping cough) vaccinations are up-to-date if they plan to have contact with your newborn.
+It takes a couple weeks after the shots for these vaccines to provide protection, so sooner is better!
+Click here to read more about the whooping cough vaccination.

 Your holiday due date

-If your due date is late December or early January, you or dad might start hoping that your little one will appear before the holidays, or perhaps in time for th’s year’s tax deduction.
+If your due date is late December or early January, you or dad might start hoping that your little one will appear before the holidays, or perhaps in time for this year’s tax deduction.
 As always, we want to discuss your birth plan with you.
-We will strongly discourage consideration of inducing labor without a medical reason if your cervix is not favorable for a delivery.
-Inducing labor in this situation will increase your chance of having a c-section.
-We also cannot consider any induction of labor for a non-medical reason before your pregnancy has reached 39 weeks.
-Click here to read more about the risks of early elective deliveries.
+We cannot consider any induction of labor for a non-medical reason before your pregnancy has reached 39 weeks.

 Contacting your obstetrician

 You can find our holiday office hours on the Home Page of our website, www.sparksandfavorpc.com.
-If you think you may be in labor or have another concern that requires our immediate attention, you can reach the obstetrician on-call for our group 24/7 by dialing our regular office number.
+If you think you may be in labor or have another emergency concern that requires our immediate attention, you can reach the obstetrician on-call for our group 24/7 by dialing our regular office number and leaving a message with the call center for the doctor to return your call.
 Over the holidays, like always, we do not share call with physicians outside our group.